8-MrAlex-8/rps-minus-one/README.md

 ✅ Classic Rock, Paper, Scissors gameplay with a **Squid Game twist**
 ✅ Interactive UI with dynamic **DOM manipulation**
 ✅ Clean, responsive design
-✅ Sound effects / animations (if applicable, you can mention specifics)
+✅ Sound effects / animations
 ✅ Modular and readable JavaScript
 ✅ Easy to extend with new features or game logic

----

-## 📂 Folder Structure